Fight Insomnia and Your Back Pain with the Help of a Sleep Aid

 - Cymbalta (duloxetine) — approved for musculoskeletal pain

 - Physical Symptoms.
-When you initiate an antidepressant treatment, depression medication, side effects may include physical symptoms such as a headache, joint pain, muscle aches, nausea, skin rashes, or diarrhea.
-These symptoms are usually mild and temporary.
+Headache, joint pain, muscle aches, nausea, skin rashes, or diarrhea.
+These symptoms are mild and temporary.

 - Sleep Disturbances.
-You may notice that you still have trouble sleeping when you first start taking an antidepressant.
-This is because your body may need time to get used to the effects it has on your brain.
-Other symptoms common with selective serotonin reuptake inhibitor (SSRIs) include nightmares and sleepwalking.
+Your body may need time to get used to the treatment.
+Other symptoms common with antidepressants include nightmares and sleepwalking.

 - Daytime Sleepiness.
-SSRI medication side effects may include daytime sleepiness and nighttime wakefulness.
-An estimated 25 percent of patients on SSRI drugs will experience one or both of these side effects.
+You may feel daytime sleepiness and nighttime wakefulness.
+Twenty-five percent of patients experience one or both of these side effects.

-- Migraines.
-Unfortunately, migraines tend to be more common in people with depression, so be extra careful when taking SSRIs.
-Medications used to treat migraines, triptans, and SSRIs increase the brain chemical serotonin.
-If taken together, these medications may cause serotonin syndrome, the symptoms of which may include flushing, rapid heart rate, or headaches.
+- Migraine Headaches.
+These are common in people with depression.
+Medications used to treat migraines, triptans, and SSRIs increase serotonin.
+Taken together, they may cause serotonin syndrome.
+These symptoms include flushing, rapid heart rate, or headaches.